toru kamei is the japanese artist working with dior homme

 Someone from Dior Homme got in touch with me first of all.
-He put me in contact with their people in Paris, and I started hashing things out with the creative team over there.
-I don't know how Kris Van Assche came across my work, but in his official statement he said that he discovered me while doing research into floral motifs.
+He put me in contact with their people in Paris and I started hashing things out with the creative team over there.
+I don't know how Kris Van Assche came across my work, but in his official statement he said that he discovered me while doing researching floral motifs.

 Are there any motifs that you've been particularly into lately?

-My paintings are figurative -- that is to say, I start off by depicting real objects.
+My paintings are figurative — that is to say, I start off by depicting real objects.
 I don't mean to abandon that entirely, but recently I've been gradually trying to distance myself from that figurative side of things.
 When you listen to music, it feels like the sound works its way into your soul.
 Sound is made of waves, right?
-Colour and light are made of waves too, so I think they affect our spirits in the same way.
-When I paint something figurative, the people who see that painting get caught up on its meaning; that's not a bad thing, but I want to try to make art that speaks directly to the senses on a more natural level, without being so restricted by "meaning."
+Color and light are made of waves too, so I think they affect our spirits in the same way.
+When I paint something figurative, the people who see that painting get caught up on its meaning.
+That's not a bad thing, but I want to try to make art that speaks directly to the senses on a more natural level, without being so restricted by "meaning."